YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 this is how the sign above my head reads) technology department, serving the Futures eTrading and Risk business.

 When I first joined the team, jeez, the entire tech stack was a big wild west.
-Continuous integration was next to non-exist, one click deployment was not there, the code repository was still SVN.
+Continuous integration was next to non-exist, one-click deployment was not there, the code repository was still SVN.
 I remember the first time I watched my colleagues do the deployment.
 I was watching him, clicked open Windows Remote Desktop, logged into the production environment, and manually pulled the local maven-built zip package (that's right) to the desktop of the production environment.
 He then manually unzips the zip and pulls the sub-files one by one into the deployment directory.
 I was shocked out of the roof.

 It certainly can't go on like this.
-During the my years in the team, I continued to improve the SDLC maturity of the software system under the premise of ensuring the progress of projects.
+During my years in the team, I continued to improve the SDLC maturity of the software system under the premise of ensuring the progress of projects.
 I moved the code repository from SVN to the internally hosted git server and then to the Bitbucket shared by the entire bank.
-Initially our software was deployed directly on bare metal servers, and I moved them to virtual machines.
+Initially, our software was deployed directly on bare metal servers, and I moved them to virtual machines.
 And then they were all migrated to the firm's internal cloud.
 I have successively established systems such as continuous integration, automatic deployment, automatic testing, static code quality analysis, and code quality gates.
 Also, I standardized the technology structure and build methods for projects across different business areas.
-This allows future generations of engineers to join to develop on our systems with ease, while ensuring that the quality of the software produced within this framework is relatively high.
+This allows future generations of engineers to join to develop on our systems with ease while ensuring that the quality of the software produced within this framework is relatively high.

 In a nutshell, the most important legacy I left was that I injected the **sustainable, horizontally scalable software development
 DNA into my systems**, and spread it to other sisters in the wider organisation to some extent.
-This company was quite fund of scorecarding systems based on their software development maturity, and my system always appeared on the top lists within the department.
-This kind of made every one look good.
+This company was quite fond of scorecarding systems based on their software development maturity, and my system always appeared on the top lists within the department.
+This kind of made everyone looks good.
 My direct manager back then even used it as one of his 'achievements' to justify his promotion.
 I laughed my head off.

 As for the business, my legacy was to extend a software system that serves several internal employees to a software